3DTS/ML_Project/README.md

 **5**| Console window: This is where all the outputs of the program are displayed.

 ### Train the model
-1. Load files for training and test
+1. Load files for training and test (both can be selected simultaneously)
     - The file containing the training data must contain "training" in the filename.
 Likewise, the file containing the test data must contain "test" in the filename.
 2. Choose number of epochs (Usually more epochs lead to better results.
 But be sure not to [overfit](https://www.geeksforgeeks.org/underfitting-and-overfitting-in-machine-learning/) the model!)
 3. Hit "Start training"-button
-4. Depending on various factors such as the used hardware and the number of epochs the training my take a while.
+4. Depending on various factors such as the used hardware and the number of epochs the training may take a while.
 5. Pressing on "Evaluate" will test the model with the test-dataset, which is unknown to the model and the accuracy and loss will be printed to the console.
 6. Save the model by pressing "Save model".
 7. The button "Images" will evaluate the model (like in 5.) and show 25 random images with the predicted and true labels and the probability of that prediction.